 Day three of our Andalusia biking trip took us from Colmenar to Antequera, a distance of only 50 kilometers including a side trip to El Torcal National Park.
-The distance is entirely reasonable but factor in over 1000 meters of climbing, iffy weather, fully loaded bikes and a few hours needed to explore the park and you end up with a very full day.
+The distance is entirely reasonable but factor in over 1,000 metres of climbing, iffy weather, fully loaded bikes and a few hours needed to explore the park and you end up with a very full day.

 Then the serious climbing started.

 But the roads were lovely with very little traffic and the views exceptional.
 In fact we could see the Mediterranean off in the distance.

 It’s funny how expectations play a role in the day of a cyclist.
 I had expected to be climbing to the turnoff to El Torcal for much longer than it took.
 But then the road up to the park was far steeper than expected and on several occasions I was tempted to just give up.

 Don’t.
 Do the climb to El Torcal National Park.